Mini cows for your mini farm.

 Yes, miniature cattle are a real breed and yes, they really are this adorable.

 If you don't have enough room on your land for a herd of big cows, consider getting minis for smaller acreage.
-They still produce milk like standard size cows but don't need as much space and don't do as much damage to your land as normal-sized cattle might.
+These lovable little ones still produce milk like standard size cows but need less space and don't do as much damage to your land as normal-sized cattle might.
 And, let's not forget the cuteness factor!

 These small-breed bull cows generally stand at 36 to 42 inches at the hip, which means they are about half the size of a full-size cow.

 Here are some miniature cattle breeds:

 Oreo cows (sometimes also called panda cows) come in mini versions.
 Seriously!

 Belted Galloway cows are hardy in the winter with their double shaggy coats that they shed in the summer.
 They were originally bred in Scotland and can do well in both warm and cold climates.

 Look for the characteristic white belt to pick out Belties from the crowd.

 Dexter cattle were bred in Ireland and are smaller by nature due to the lack of resources in mountains where they originated.
 They were dubbed "The Poor Man's Cow" because they don't take much to raise, so they're ideal for homesteading.
 They grow to about 36-44 inches, so mini for a cow.

 Jersey cows come from Jersey Island in Britain.
 Islands don't have that much room for large, grazing herds so miniature Jersey cows were bred to be smaller for the small acreage available.
 Mini Jerseys don't get bigger than 42 inches at the hip.
 They'll make wonderful additions to your small farm!